How Rick Springfield Broke Through With ‘Working Class Dog’

 But working on a soap wasn't exactly an orthodox side gig for a budding rock star, and the stereotypes associated with the show may have been particularly uncomfortable for Springfield, who struggled to ditch his teen-idol image after leaving Zoot.
 By the time he released Working Class Dog, he'd grown so uncomfortable with the pinup aspect of his image that he insisted on putting his dog Gomer on the album cover — a decision that gave RCA's marketing department fits, but ended up earning the record a Best Album Package nomination at the 1981 Grammys.

 Working Class Dog's success came with some bittersweet moments.
 As Springfield later recounted in his 2011 memoir, Late, Late at Night, his father passed away in the midst of the flurry of activity surrounding the album release, and he had to jet from a GH taping and could only spend a few days at home before getting right back to work.

 Springfield would spend much of the decade to come on that treadmill — starting with those hectic years that found him dashing from the GH set to a tour bus or recording studio and back again — and although his output started to slip toward the end of the '80s, Working Class Dog marked the first in a string of four platinum albums (one of which, 1984's Hard to Hold, served as the soundtrack to his own movie).

 In many ways, Working Class Dog remains the apogee of Rick Springfield's recording career — an artful blend of his pop and rock instincts that makes him, as he once quipped, "the nice bridge between Metallica and David Cassidy."
-"Jessie's Girl" proved to be Springfield's sole No. 1 single, but he continued to notch Top 40 hits through the late '80s — over a dozen in all — and he remains an active recording artist; his 17th studio album, Rocket Science, arrived in February 2016.
+"Jessie's Girl" proved to be Springfield's sole No. 1 single, but he continued to notch Top 40 hits through the late '80s — over a dozen in all — and he remains an active recording artist, with more than 20 albums to his name.